Leleat/leleat.github.io/_posts/2024-07-22-creating-my-first-npm-package.md

 ## Developing create-gnome-extension

 Now, I'd like to talk about how it was developing the npm package because there are some things to say.
 Developing `create-gnome-extension` itself was pretty straightforward.
-It's basically just a Node script that copies and writes some files.
+It's just a simple script that copies and writes some files.

 However, I did have a bit of trouble with testing and publishing the package.
-Well, maybe not trouble... it just wasn't a great experience.
+It was not a great experience.

 The only ways I found to actually test a package are to either publish it on npm or use `npm link`.
 Both aren't particularly great options.
 The first option is obviously not ideal, and the second option is just kind of slow.
 If you know of a better way to test a package, please let me know.

 Another issue I encountered is about how files are included in an npm package.
 Some files, like the `README` or `LICENSE`, are always included, while most files need to be manually included.
 Other files are always excluded with no way to force-include them (like `.gitignore`)[^2].
 You need to work around it by renaming those files.
+There is `npm pack --dry-run` that will tell you which files will be included in the package but manually checking that dozens or hundreds of files are actually part of the packge doesn't seem like a good developer experience.
 In the end, you have to read the documentation on the file patterns carefully to see how each file may be handled to avoid surprises.

 ## New Project, New Ideas